ottok/debgpt/doc/install-and-usage.md

 # Setup

-The default step requires a GPU that supports CUDA compatibility 7.0 or higher (e.g., V100, RTX20XX, A100, etc)
+The default step requires a nvidia driver that supports at least CUDA 11.8

 ### Conda / Mamba